PriyanshuDey23/Medical-ChatBot-using-GenAi/README.md

 ![](output.png)

-An advanced, end-to-end generative AI chatbot designed for the medical domain, leveraging Pinecone for vector indexing, OpenAI's GPT for generative responses, and LangChain for seamless language model integration.
+An advanced, end-to-end generative AI chatbot designed for the medical domain, leveraging Pinecone for vector indexing, Google Gemini for generative responses, and LangChain for seamless language model integration.
 This project includes cloud deployment via AWS with CI/CD setup using GitHub Actions.

 ## Getting Started